roychowdhuryresearch/pyHFO/README.md

 You can download the latest version of PyHFO from the [releases](https://github.com/roychowdhuryresearch/pyHFO/releases) page.

-If you choose to use the macOS version of the distributable application, please follow these additional steps:
+If you choose to use the **macOS version** of the standalone distributable application, please follow these additional steps:

 1. **Download and unzip** the `.zip` file.
 2. You will get a file named `pyHFO.dmg`.